pfeodrippe/ummoi/README.md

 **UmMói** first checks for a `ummoi.edn` or `ummoi.json` configuration file at the directory where you run the `um` command.

+It's a binary, but you must have Java to run the spec with TLC.

 Configuration file examples are below.

 EDN